 \section{SUMMARY}

-The ground $\Xi$ hyperon state, $\Xi(1314)$ has been comprehensively studied over the years, and the researches on its productions in the $K^-p$ scattering processes have been performed in the literature.
-However, the researches on the productions of $\Xi(1530)$ are limited due to the scarcity of the experimental data.
-In the present work, we investigate the production of $\Xi(1530)^{0}$ and $\Xi(1530)^-$ in the $K^- p$ scattering process simultaneously, where nine $\Lambda/\Sigma$ hyperons and their resonances are involved in the $s$- and $u$-channel processes.
+The ground $\Xi$ hyperon state, $\Xi(1314)$ has been comprehensively studied over the past years, and the researches on its productions in the $K^-p$ scattering processes have been performed in the literature.
+However, the research on the productions of $\Xi(1530)$ is limited due to the scarcity of the experimental data.
+In the present work, we investigate the production of $\Xi(1530)^{0}$ and $\Xi(1530)^-$ in the $K^- p$ scattering process simultaneously, where nine $\Lambda$ and $\Sigma$ hyperons and their resonances are involved in the $s$- and $u$-channel processes.
 Checking the experimental data, we find that the measured cross sections for $K^- p \to K^+ \Xi(1530)^-$ are inconsistent with each other in the range $\sqrt{s}=[2.087, 2.168]\ \mathrm{GeV}$.
-Thus, in the present work, we take two different strategies.
-In Model A, the weight of the experimental data are the same, while in Model B, the experimental data have different weight.
-Based on a comparative analysis of the fit results in two models, we conclude that Model A demonstrates a better global agreement with the experimental data than Model B.
+Thus, in the present work, we take two different fitting strategies.
+In model A, the weights of the experimental data are the same, while in model B, the experimental data have different weights.
+Based on a comparative analysis of the fit results in two models, we conclude that model A demonstrates a better global agreement with the experimental data than model B.

 In addition to the cross sections, the individual contributions from different intermediate states to the cross sections for $K^- p \to K^{+} \Xi(1530)^{-}$ and $K^- p \to K^{0} \Xi(1530)^{0}$ are also estimated with the fitted parameters.
-Our results indicate that the cross section resulted from $\Sigma(1193)$ intermediate process is predominant.
+Our results indicate that the cross section resulted from the $\Sigma(1193)$ intermediate process is predominant.
 Moreover, the different cross sections are predicted for both the charged and neutral processes with several typical center-of-mass energies, which could be tested by further experimental measurements at J-PARC in the future.